BE A “PRO” COMMUNICATOR

 Over the past five years, the use of social media by individuals and groups worldwide has grown exponentially in conjunction with the use of mobile communication devices, especially smartphones.
-Today, Facebook claims to have over 1.4 billion active users, Twitter claims to have over 288 million active users and Instagram over 300 million active users.
-New social media sites are proliferating on the Internet, each with a slightly different appeal or specialization.
+This also reflects the success of social media sites in deliberately engineering their sites to be addictive for users.
+As of mid-2022, Facebook claims to have close to 3 billion daily active users worldwide and Twitter claims to have over 229 million daily active users around the world.
+The figures for the number of active users claimed by various social media sites, however, are invariably exaggerated by the inclusion of false and bot spam accounts, perhaps significantly.
+Nevertheless, social media sites are proliferating on the Internet, each with a slightly different appeal or specialization.
 Plus, all of the existing larger sites are constantly striving to invent new applications for their users.

 To some extent, the use of social media is a generational phenomenon.
 Facebook was started in a college dorm with the goal of enabling students to hook up.
 While most users today are probably still 15 to 25 years old, many others are younger and older.
 In the case of both Facebook and Twitter, the majority of users are also female.

 Is it possible to be a “Pro” Communicator and not be an active user of social media?
 The answer to that depends on the field in which you work.
 Large retail and other customer service oriented organizations are increasingly using social media, such as Twitter, to interact with their customers.
-News and other media-related companies both harvest social media for fast-breaking developments, plus use it to draw attention to their own output.
-On the other hand, from a business and professional standpoint, one could make a strong case that engaging in most forms of social media (outside of professional-related sites such as LinkedIn) is a major impediment to being a “Pro” Communicator as described in this Citizen of the World Guide.
+News and other media-related companies harvest social media for fast-breaking developments, plus use it to draw attention to their own output.
+On the other hand, from a business and professional standpoint, one could make a strong case that engaging in most forms of social media (outside of professional-related sites such as LinkedIn) is a major impediment to concentrating on hard tasks without distraction and being a “Pro” Communicator, as described in this Citizen of the World Guide.

 If you are actively engaged in social media, how much time do you have left over for being an effective communicator in the rest of your life?
-Each time my youngest daughter starts a new term at university, she follows a practice of shutting down her Facebook page.
-Otherwise, my daughter knows it will be too big of a distraction and consume too much of her time.
+Each time my youngest daughter started a new term at university, she followed a practice of shutting down her Facebook page.
+Otherwise, my daughter knew it would be too big of a distraction and consume too much of her time.

 Yes, social media offers a shotgun way to mobilize support for a cause, to broadcast news as it’s breaking, to organize events, to respond to emergencies and to disseminate special promotions.
 For want-to-be Hollywood celebrities, politicians, and those in the fashion world, social media can be used as a vehicle to blast from obscurity to fame overnight.
 Corporate CEO’s can use social media to communicate with their thousands of employees via videos.
 Social media also provides a fast way to obtain feedback and gauge public opinion on issues (that can be briefly described).

 Yet, apart from professional sites such as LinkedIn, a very high percentage of the content generated on social media is fleeting, inconsequential and self-promotional.
-Social media is also causing considerable harm by unintentionally encouraging and facilitating a surge in hateful posts, ones that people would never utter face-to-face with someone.
-And, what is the societal cost of having so many people buried in so much frivolous information?
+More significantly, social media is facilitating an enormous rise in extreme anti-social behavior, including bullying, harassment and hateful posts, ones that people would never utter face-to-face with someone.
+Sites such as Facebook and YouTube are enabling people to stream videos of beatings, murder and suicides in real time online.
+The societal cost of such harmful activities is beyond calculation.

 It is impossible to predict the exact future of social media even one year ahead.
 Will it become more and more addictive to its users?
 Probably.
 Will it become increasingly used by companies, organizations and governments for their own purposes?
 Probably.
+Will mental health problems become even more pervasive as a result of the growing use of social media?
+Absolutely.
 Will individuals continue to do serious harm to their reputations by indiscreet uses of social media?
 Certainly.
 Will criminal hackers find new ways to obtain sensitive personal financial information from social media?
-Certainly.
+Definitely.
 But, in most other respects, it is a wide-open game with almost limitless possibilities, both good and bad.